fossasia/fossasia.org/README.md

 The organization supports it's successful projects as a business incubator and runs coding programs and development contests like [Codeheat](https://codeheat.org) to grow the developer community.

-FOSSASIA's annual [OpenTechSummit](https://2019.fossasia.org) in Singapore is the premier Open Technology event in Asia for developers, tech companies, and contributors.
+FOSSASIA's annual [OpenTechSummit](https://2019.fossasia.org) in Singapore is the premier Open Technology event in Asia for developers, tech companies and contributors.
 FOSSASIA was founded in 2009 by [Mario Behling](https://twitter.com/mariobehling) and [Hong Phuc Dang](https://twitter.com/hpdang).

 Official website: https://fossasia.org